-If the Red LED or flashing RED and YELLOW LEDs were obtained, there is a definite problem present in the system(s).
+If the Red LED was obtained, there is a definite problem present in the system(s).
 In these cases, you have the following options.

-- Repair the vehicle yourself.
-If you are going to perform the repairs yourself, proceed by reading the vehicle service manual and following all its procedures and recommendations. - Take the vehicle to a professional to have it serviced.
+Repair the vehicle yourself.
+If you are going to perform the repairs yourself, proceed by reading the vehicle service manual and following all its procedures and recommendations.
+Take the vehicle to a professional to have it serviced.
 The problem(s) causing the red LED to light must be repaired before the vehicle is ready for an Emissions Test (Smog Check).